AlvaroCavalcante/hand-face-detector/README.md

 The default division proportion is 80/20, respectivelly.
 To finish the dataset preparation, it's necessary to transform the XML annotations into CSV and then in TFRecords.
 This can be done following the same procedure showed before.

 ### **Training the model**
-To train the object detector, the first step in to execute the model setup, by running the following script:
+To train the object detector, the first step is to execute the model setup, by running the following script:

 ```
 python3 hand_face_detector_setup.py --label_map_path /label_map.pbtxt --batch_size 50 --model_name "Your model name" --download_url http://tf-url.com
 ```

 Where the model name and download url is taken from [TF Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+The setup script basically configures the pipeline file to prepare the model to be trained.

 After the model setup, you just need to run the following code to start the detector training:
 ```